-Danette Ifert Johnson is Vice Provost for Academic Programs, overseeing curriculum development, assessment, and review for both major programs and the Integrative Core Curriculum.
+Danette Ifert Johnson is Vice Provost, overseeing curriculum development, accreditation, assessment, and review for academic programs at Ithaca College.
 She is also a Professor of Communication Studies.
 Danette earned a B. A. (speech communication and history) from West Virginia Wesleyan College, an M.A. and Ph.D. (communication studies) from Northwestern University, and a second M. A. (educational psychology) from West Virginia University.
 Before moving into her present administrative role, she taught for 20 years, including appointments at Texas Tech University and West Virginia Wesleyan College before coming to IC.

 Danette's research interests focus on how people refuse requests from others and on communication in instruction.
 She has worked with students on projects about perceptions of profanity and television portrayals of family communication patterns.
 Danette is also interested in "whatever my students are interested in researching" and has published papers with students on crisis communication, the effects of media coverage, effective classroom practices, swearing, and nonverbal messages.